 Vitamins that boost the immune system

 Almonds are also a great source of vitamin C and vitamin E, which is essential for your immune system.
 The vitamins that are most important for your immune system are vitamin C, vitamin E, and vitamin B6.
-The foods we talked above, mainly provide you with vitamin C and E. Vitamin B6 rich foods are chicken, tuna fish, and salmon.
+The foods we talked about above, mainly provide you with vitamin C and E. Vitamin B6 rich foods are chicken, tuna fish, and salmon.

 2. Drink less alcohol

 It’s no secret that excessive drinking has several negative effects on your body and your immune system.
 Drinking causes you to be more susceptive to certain diseases and more vulnerable to infections.
-That could lead to life-threatening complications like a liver failure which means that the immune system turns on the body’s own tissues.
+That could lead to life-threatening complications like liver failure which means that the immune system turns on the body’s own tissues.

 Reducing your daily alcohol consumption will have positive effects on your body as a whole.
 Drinking makes your immune system have a harder time fighting common diseases like flu and infections.